web-infra-dev/modern.js/packages/document/main-doc/docs/en/guides/topic-detail/generator/new/use.md

 ?
 Please select the framework: Express
 ```

-After execution, BFF-related dependencies will be installed in the project, and an `api` directory will be created for BFF module development, along with prompt information for registering BFF plugins.
+After running, BFF-related dependencies will be installed in the project, and an `api` directory will be created for BFF module development, along with prompt information for registering BFF plugins.

 :::info
 We did not automatically register the plugin for the user here because the `modern.config.[tj]s` may change during the project lifecycle, and there may be problems with mutual references between modules, so allowing the user to manually register can ensure the correctness of modifying the configuration.